 Unless required by RIT business processes, files must not contain Private information.
 Unnecessary information must be sanitized by redacting (removing) the Private information.
 It is not sufficient to simply obscure or hide the information.
 Although "redaction" has a broader meaning in editing, in the context of information handling it refers to the removal of information from a document.

 What if the only Private information the scan finds is mine?

 Private information should not be stored on an RIT computer unless expressly permitted.
 (This information is typically found in copies of tax returns and filled-in forms.)

 I have a non-Windows computer, will it be scanned?

-Currently, only computers with the Microsoft Windows and Mac Operating System will be scanned by Identity Finder.
+Currently, only computers with the Microsoft Windows and Mac OSX will be scanned by Spirion (Identity Finder).
 We encourage you to examine the files on your computer and attached drives to identify Private information and handle it accordingly.
 For Linux, we recommend using Cornell's Spider.
 You may also work with your systems administrator to scan the Linux drive from Windows.

 Please direct any questions regarding information handling or the Private Information Management Initiative to your Information Steward/Management Representative.